-Those around the King held their tongues, afraid to speak, fearful of what he might do.
+Theido said wearily, "Send the men around the perimeter to ring them in.
+When it is done, disperse them.
+We will not have this insanity spread.
+Do he might do.
 The cold, unnatural light on his haggard face created a ferocious, almost savage aspect.
-Muscles tense, limbs rigid, the veins in his neck and forehead standing out, eyes starting from his head in horror he appeared ready to leap over the battlements at any moment, or of a disposition to tear the limbs from any who came near him.
+Muscles tense, limbs rigid, the veins in his neck and forehead standing out, eyes starting from his bead in horror-he appeared ready to leap over the battlements at any moment, or of a disposition to tear the limbs from any who came near him.